-The Eucharist is the source and summit of the Church.
+The Blessed Sacrament is the source and summit of the Church.
 It’s the life-blood of the Christian because Christ, our Redeemer, Savior and Healer, is truly present in the Eucharist sacramentally.
+Adoration of the Eucharist brings us into contact with Jesus’ healing power.

 By Deacon Frederick Bartels